Information regarding available grants targeted at specific workforce development issues.

 Workforce Innovation Fund

 The Accelerated Training for Illinois Manufacturing (ATIM) Program is funded by a US Department of Labor Workforce Innovation grant.
 The program rapidly prepares workers for high-demand jobs in manufacturing.
 Individuals selected to participate will benefit from personal career development and accelerated training plans to meet each participant’s needs; paid job skill training and national credential exams in high-demand fields; work-based learning opportunities with manufacturing employers; ongoing team counseling; and permanent job placement.
 This program is part of a study designed to learn about how the program makes a difference in helping people get employment in the manufacturing industry.
 For more information please visit the program website at http://ilworknetmanufacturing.com/ATIM

 Workforce Innovation and Sector Partnership Pilots

-The Illinois Department of Commerce and Economic Opportunity, Office of Employment and Training, is seeking proposals from interested and qualified agencies, public or private corporations, community-based organizations, governmental units and others to develop and implement innovative programs and/or strategies designed to meet employer needs including the convening and implementation of industry and sector partnerships under the Workforce Innovation and Opportunity Act in Illinois.
+The Illinois Department of Commerce, Office of Employment and Training, is seeking proposals from interested and qualified agencies, public or private corporations, community-based organizations, governmental units and others to develop and implement innovative programs and/or strategies designed to meet employer needs including the convening and implementation of industry and sector partnerships under the Workforce Innovation and Opportunity Act in Illinois.
 The award of any grant is based on proposals received in response to this request is contingent upon the receipt of adequate federal funding allocations.

-DCEO is an equal opportunity employer/program.
+The Department of Commerce is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 All voice telephone numbers on this website may be reached by persons using TTY/TDD equipment by calling TTY (800) 785-6055 or 711.